infinum/datx/packages/datx-test-data-factory/README.md

 Once you've created a factory, you can call it to generate an instance of that object - in this case, a `user`.

-It would be boring though if each user had the same `name` - so test-data-bot lets you generate data via some API methods:
+It would be boring though if each user had the same `name` - so test-data-factory lets you generate data via some API methods:

 ### Incrementing IDs with `sequence`